 Over the past sixty years, finite element methods involving the use of piecewise polynomial approximating functions have been extensively employed for solving many engineering problems with adequate accuracy, particularly in the fields of solid and structural mechanics.
 However, the use of piecewise polynomial functions is very inefficient in capturing solutions containing singularities [1], such as those typically encountered in fracture mechanics problems: see for instance, the crack tip problem in a fractured elastic body [2] or the torsion problem of a cracked prismatic beam [3].
 Incorporating the form of the singularity in a numerical scheme is, generally, more effective than mesh refinement.
 Since the Seventies, many computational techniques have been proposed to tackle this issue in the finite element framework.
 Early methods successfully addressing the finite element solution of problems with singularities include both the singular basis function method [4] and the integrated singular basis function approach [5].
-Among the more recent approaches, a prominent role is played by enriched approximations based on the partition-of-unity scheme introduced by Melenk and Babuška [6,7], such as the extended finite element method (X-FEM) [8-10].
+Among the more recent approaches, a prominent role is played by enriched approximations based on the partition-of-unity scheme introduced by Melenk and Babuška [6,7], such as the extended finite element method (X-FEM) [8-12].

-First proposed in [11], the Virtual Element Method (VEM) is a recent development of stable Galerkin discretizations on polytopal meshes for boundary-value problems.
+First proposed in [13], the Virtual Element Method (VEM) is a recent development of stable Galerkin discretizations on polytopal meshes for boundary-value problems (see also [14,15]).
 Differently from the FEM, in the VEM, the shape functions are defined as the solution of a local elliptic partial differential equation and are never explicitly computed.
 Hence, the finite element space spanned by such virtual shape functions is known as virtual element space.
 Since virtual shape functions are unknown, the VEM entails the construction of the approximation of the bilinear form by means of suitable elliptic polynomial projections, which are computable from the degrees of freedom of the method.
 In particular, the approximated bilinear form is composed of two parts: the consistency term, which approximates the stiffness matrix on a given polynomial field, and a correction term ensuring stability.
+The VEM has been currently proposed for a wide number of problems in the field of solid mechanics, ranging from linear elasticity [16] to the homogenization theory [17] and many others.

 Like the FEM, the VEM requires a special treatment in order to satisfactorily approximate singular solutions.
-For instance, similarly to the hp-version of FEM, Beirão da Veiga et al. [12] proposed the use of geometrically refined meshes with appropriate local degree of accuracy to study L-shaped domains with geometric singularities.
-Moreover, Nguyen et al. [13] devised a VEM methodology for the modeling of crack propagation in 2D for linear elastic fracture, which places the crack line along the inter-element edges and exploits an adaptive mesh refinement procedure based on superconvergent patch recovery.
+For instance, similarly to the hp-version of FEM, Beirão da Veiga et al. [18] proposed the use of geometrically refined meshes with appropriate local degree of accuracy to study L-shaped domains with geometric singularities.
+Moreover, Nguyen et al. [19] devised a VEM methodology for the modeling of crack propagation in 2D for linear elastic fracture, which places the crack line along the inter-element edges and exploits an adaptive mesh refinement procedure based on superconvergent patch recovery.